ObernhumerMichael/learning/other/hitchhikers-guide/notes.md

 can still broadcast Bluetooth signals even when turned off.
 Nearby online devices can pick this up, making offline tracking possible.

-**TL;DR:** Don’t bring these devices during sensitive activities or put them in a Farady pouch.
+**TL;DR:** Don’t bring these devices during sensitive activities or put them in a Faraday pouch.
 "Off" doesn’t mean invisible.

 # Your Hardware Identifiers